 'Spirit of American Youth Rising from the Waves' statue at the American Cemetery in Colleville, Normandy

 We include this as one of the wonders of France due to its symbolic and historical significance.
 In memory of the soldiers who perished during World War II, American sculptor Donald Harcourt de Lue was commissioned to produce a series of monuments.
 The statue of 'The Spirit of American Youth Rising from the Waves' is the most celebrated and poignant of these monuments.

-The bronze statue stands as the centerpiece of the American Cemetery at Colleville, Normandy.
+The bronze statue stands as the centerpiece of the American Cemetery at Colleville, which you can visit on one of our tours of Normandy, if you're interested.
 It is close to Omaha Beach, which suffered the highest number of casualties on D-Day, mostly US soldiers.
 At 22 feet high, the naked symbol of American Youth stands with his arms outstretched toward the sky.
 Many soldiers died as they waded through the sea on the approach to Omaha Beach, and this is symbolized through the statue's curved lower body emerging from the waves.

 On the ground beneath the pedestal appears the following inscription in bronze letters: "MINE EYES HAVE SEEN THE GLORY OF THE COMING OF THE LORD."

 (Pascal Radigue, Wikimedia Commons CC by SA 4.0)

 This islet just off the Normandy coast is one of France's most popular and mystical attractions.
 The Romanesque abbey that sits atop the rock of Mont St Michel was built around 1,000 years ago in response to an increased number pilgrims arriving at the site.
 Over time, the village grew around it, and in 2015 there were 33 permanent residents still living on the rock, down from 114 in 1975.
 There are various myths and legends associated with the history of Mont Saint Michel, some involving dragons and demons.